-Architecture, interiors and design fans cannot miss the Hill House in Helensburgh, designed by Scotland’s answer to Frank Lloyd Wright – Charles Rennie Mackintosh.
+Another brilliant place to visit in Scotland is the Hill House in Helensburgh.
+Designed by Scotland’s answer to Frank Lloyd Wright – Charles Rennie Mackintosh – the Hill House is a must-do for architecture, interiors and design fans.
 The talented Glaswegian and his wife Margaret Macdonald Mackintosh designed this home over 100 years ago for book publisher William Blackie and his family.
 The house museum is undergoing restoration and is enclosed in a steel frame structure which allows visitors the unique experience of seeing the house from all angles, including walkways that run around and over the top of the building.
 Though Mackintosh’s own home is now part of the Hunterian Art Gallery at the University of Glasgow – the Hill House is a more remarkable and welcoming experience.

 It is said that “he who holds Stirling, holds Scotland”.
 Many great battles were fought in the lowlands around the medieval old town perched above on a volcanic sill, echoing the picturesque position of Edinburgh.
 Stirling Castle home to the final kings of Scotland, is the main attraction of Stirling, along with the National Wallace Monument, a tribute to William Wallace (you know the one Mel Gibson played in Braveheart).